linode/docs/docs/applications/ansible/getting-started-with-ansible.md

 ### Running Playbooks

-Executing a playbook is even easier than running ad-hoc commands like we did earlier!
+Executing a playbook is even easier than running ad-hoc commands like we did earlier.
 Assuming you are in the same directory as a playbook file, you run the following command:

     ansible-playbook myplaybook.yml

-Done!
 If you want to see what hosts this playbook will affect without having to open up the YAML file, you can run:

     ansible-playbook myplaybook.yml --list-hosts